 from sklearn.metrics import mean_absolute_error print("MAE = ",mean_absolute_error(y_true, y_pred))

-In different research works, it can be observed that when the target variable feature has a single dimension, some research performs Normalization over that target feature, and some don't.
-For example, suppose our target variable ranges in [0–100], and one method normalized this feature and brought it in the range of [0,1].
+In different research works, it can be observed that when the target variable feature has a single dimension, some research normalizes that feature, and some don't.
+For example, suppose our target variable can take values in [0–100].
+One method kept the feature as it is, and the second method normalized this feature and brought it in the range of [0,1], where 0 represents 0 and 100 represents 1.
 But in such a scenario, for the same model, the value of MAE would vary.
-The error in the unnormalized case would be higher than the error in the normalized case.
+The error in the first method, where we kept the feature as it is, would be higher than the error in the second method.

-To tackle this, we can define our error in terms of percentage variation from the actual values.
-In the equation below, Yi is the actual value, and Ŷi is the predicted value, and N is the total number of samples.
+To take care of these situations, we can define our error in percentage variation from the actual values.
+In the equation below, Yi is the actual value, Ŷi is the predicted value, and N is the total number of samples.

 from sklearn.metrics import mean_absolute_percentage_error print("MAPE = ",mean_absolute_percentage_error(y_true, y_pred))

 MSE is a very popular evaluation metric for regression problems.
 It is similar to the mean absolute error, but the error is squared here, Error = |Yi-Ŷi|².
 Similarly, when this squared error is calculated for N samples, the Total Error will beΣ |Yi-Ŷi|².
 The below formula represent this value as a Mean Squared Error, which reflects the average value of squared error per sample,

 from sklearn.metrics import mean_squared_error print("MSE = ",mean_squared_error(y_true, y_pred))